top of page

 But we can rewire our brain!

-We now have strong and growing evidence that mindful awareness and stacking small changes are effective for rewiring and recalibrating the brain’s reward hierarchy.
+A growing body of evidence shows us how mindful awareness and stacking small changes are effective for rewiring and recalibrating the brain’s reward hierarchy.

-These approaches are supported by research, reinforced in real-world use, and continue to evolve.
-They may not aways work for everyone, but they reliably outperform willpower-based strategies dependent on high motivation states.
+These approaches may not aways work for everyone, but they reliably outperform willpower-based strategies dependent on high motivation states.

 Want to learn more?

-Visit the Open Journal or go to Playbooks for more detail and links experts resources.
+Visit Playbooks for more detail and links experts resources.

 Wishing you well,